 - Master of Science in Information Technology (MSIT) E-Business Technology at Carnegie Mellon University, School of Computer Science

-If you would prefer studying online to boost your career growth in digital marketing, here are some of the best online courses available today.
+If you would prefer to study online to boost your career growth in digital marketing, here are some of the best online courses available today.

 - Udemy – The Complete Digital Marketing Course: 12 Courses in 1